shammelburg/NgSimpleUpload/README.md

 ```

 This callback function is the HTTP 200 returned from your Web API.
+Errors are logged in the console.
 ```js
 // The controller callback function
 $scope.myCallback = function (valueFromDirective) {
     console.log(valueFromDirective);
 };
 ```